keybase/homebrew-beta/README.md

 ### Want to Help Test?

-This repository is the homebrew tap for beta, staging and development builds.
+This repository is the homebrew tap for beta.

-See the [Install Instructions](https://keybase.io/docs/cli_kbstage) for more details.

 ### Source Code & More